JeremieLitzler/vueschool-course/course-single-file-components.md

 # Single File Components

-See the official documentation on the topic [here for Vue 3](https://vuejs.org/guide/scaling-up/sfc.html) or [there for Vue 2](https://v2.vuejs.org/v2/guide/single-file-components).
+First, you read the official documentation on the topic [here for Vue 3](https://vuejs.org/guide/scaling-up/sfc.html) or [there for Vue 2](https://v2.vuejs.org/v2/guide/single-file-components).

-Simply said, we will use a `TheComponent.vue` file where the template, component script and its CSS will live.
+Simply said, we will use a `SingleFileComponent.vue` file where the template, component script and its CSS will live.

 ## What are Single File Components

 They can be:

-- Views, also called pages, placed under the `src/views` directory in a typical Vue project structure.
+- Views, also called pages, placed under the `src/views` or `src/pages` directory in a typical Vue project structure.
 - Components, placed under the `src/components` directory in a typical Vue project structure.

 **Reminder:** In most projects, component names should always be PascalCase in Single-File Components and string templates - but kebab-case in in-DOM templates ([what is in-DOM templates](https://stackoverflow.com/a/68583980)).